AdrianaKuczaj/homepage/README.md

 In the future, I plan to expand the website more and change the layout.

 ## Demo
-Check out how it works :)
+Check outhow it works :)

 https://ada-kuczaj.github.io/homepage/